 Pure Grain Bread joins the OTB

-We are delighted that Pure Grain Bread has just joined the OTB.
+The OTB is delighted that Pure Grain Bread has just joined as a new member.

 The company’s CEO, Robert Sak was featured on Dragons’ Den in November when he pitched for investment from the Dragons in his innovative bread company.
 Deborah Meaden agreed to invest in the business, you can read more about it here.